-By participating in this course you will meet colleagues from other parts of the world, exchange experiences with experts and visit many examples of Dutch water management.
+By participating in this course, you will meet colleagues from other parts of the world, exchange experiences with international and Dutch experts, and visit many examples of Dutch water management projects.
 You will link international best practices and tools with your own working context and think about practical solutions for the challenges you face in your home country.

 After this course, you will receive a professional certificate of completion from The Hague Academy for Local Governance.